 Partial IVC ligation was performed as described previously (16).
 Briefly, the abdomen of mouse was opened below the xiphoid process after the induction of general anesthesia.
-The suprahepatic IVC was exposed after dividing the falciform ligament (Fig. 1A).
+The suprahepatic IVC was exposed after the falciform ligament was divided (Fig. 1A).
 We separated the IVC and placed a small tube (0.9 mm diameter) along with the anterior surface of IVC (Fig. 1B).
-The tube was immediately and gently removed after tightly ligating together with the IVC (Fig. 1C, D).
+The tube was immediately and gently removed after tightly ligating together with the IVC (Fig. 1, C and D).
 The abdomen was then closed with a running suture of the peritoneal muscle/fascia followed by closure of the skin.
-Removing the 0.9 mm diameter tube from ligation was expected to reduce the cross-sectional area of IVC by about 80% based on previous report (16).
+Removing the 0.9-mm diameter tube from ligation was expected to reduce the cross-sectional area of IVC by $\sim 80\%$ based on previous report (16).

-After all procedures, mice were randomly given with losartan (WAKO) at a final concentration of 2.3 mg/L, which providing an estimated daily dose of 0.5 mg/kg (Losartan group, n=6) or without addition of any drug (IVCL group, n=6) in their drinking water.
+After all procedures were completed, mice were randomly given with losartan (WAKO) at a final concentration of 2.3 mg/L, which provided an estimated daily dose of 0.5 mg/kg (Losartan group, n = 6 mice) or without addition of any drug (IVCL group, n = 6 mice) in their drinking water.
 Treatments were continued until the cessation of experiments.
-As a control, mice were received a sham operation including all above steps with the exception of partial IVC ligation (Sham group, n=6).
+As a control, mice were received a sham operation including all above steps with the exception of partial IVC ligation (Sham group, n = 6 mice).